Loving God and each other

 For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.

 The school has strong links with St Silas Church.
 Over 100 years ago St Silas Church created the first ever St Silas Primary School to serve the children in the local community by delivering the best education they could to the children in the area.
 This aim continues today regardless of the heritage or faith of the children in the local community and is the foundation of our service value.
+Some of our governors worship at St Silas Church.
+The school holds whole school services in the church every half term and parents, governors and the wider community are invited.

 Giving thanks to God the Father for everything.